-The second project builds on the many years of research I have done for the National Park Service on the Cone and Lindau families.
-I am the co-curator of Modern Visions, Modern Art: The Cone Sisters in North Carolina, an exhibition at the Blowing Rock Art and History Museum that features a selection of modern art collected by Moses Cone’s marvelously fascinating sisters, Dr. Claribel and Etta Cone.
+The second project builds upon many years of research I completed for the National Park Service on the Cone and Lindau families.
+I am the co-curator of Modern Visions, Modern Art: The Cone Sisters in North Carolina, an exhibition at the Blowing Rock Art & History Museum that features a selection of modern art collected by Dr. Claribel and Etta Cone.

 My dissertation, Self-Expression and Health: Mind-Body Medicine in the Era of the New Woman, tells a history of women who alleviated nervousness through relaxation, breathing, and expressive exercises.
 “Sauciness” (as shown above) just happens to be one of my favorite practices in their repertoire.
 If you try it on for yourself, you might agree that striking such a pose generates an effective dose of joy.
 See below for more examples of the mind-body exercises made popular by a generation of New Women.